 The Wall Street Journal reports the tech giant is in talks with cable operators to use its device as a set top box.
 If this is true, cable and media moguls must be breathing a huge sigh of relief.
-(Related Link: Apple in Talks With Cable TV Networks - Report.)
+(Related Link: .)

 The Journal says that talks are about using “an Apple device as a set-top box for live television and other content.”
 Though nothing has been settled, Apple would offer a service from the cable operators, likely charging them a fee — it takes 30 percent of much of the content it sells.
 Ultimately Apple would offer a cool interface to seamlessly navigate TV and web content.

 (If this is true) Bottom line: Apple is focusing on the box and not the delivery system because the content creation and delivery companies are just far too entrenched to be disrupted.
 The largest media company — Disney — and the largest distribution company — Comcast — struck a ten year distribution deal earlier this year.
 That means it’s going to be virtually impossible for Apple to offer channels a la carte.
 These two giants (and their rivals) are committed to maintaining the status quo — selling huge bundles of channels.
 Even if Apple offered a huge amount of money for, say, just Disney Channel, or ESPN, they would be unlikely to break the model.
 Selling individual channels would mean a huge hit to both companies’ bottom lines.